Lean's Link Android SDK is a Kotlin library, distributed as a AAR/JAR and distributed via Jitpack.

 Each call to lean's method requires passing a LeanListener object which notifies you if the process finished successfully or failed somewhere in between.

-lean.link(requireActivity(), "customer_id", "bank_identifier", ArrayOf[Lean.UserPermissions], object : LeanListener {
+lean.connect(requireActivity(), "customer_id", "bank_identifier", ArrayOf[Lean.UserPermissions], object : LeanListener {

 override fun onSuccess() {